 Nothing makes a good day better than a dollop of ice cream.
-Luckily, ice cream is not totally off the menu when you have diabetes.
+Luckily, ice cream is not off the menu when you have diabetes.
 One delicious option is Breyers Carb Smart Ice Cream, a low-carb frozen dessert without added sugar.

 Is Breyers Carb Smart Ice Cream Diabetic-Friendly?

-Breyers Carb Smart is a sweet treat that can fit right into your meal plan.
+Breyers Carb Smart is a sweet treat that can fit right into your meal plan .

 Firstly, it has no refined sugars, which are linked to type 2 diabetes.
 To give it a rich, creamy taste, it uses a combination of these sweeteners instead: